newatoms/guides/how-to-be-a-developer/readme.md

 As a team member your job is not to make the best things or do the most work.
 It's to make the whole team as productive as possible.

-With productive we do not mean to produce as much in as little time as possible, what ever the cost.
+With productive we do not mean to produce as much in as little time as possible, whatever the cost.
 With productive we mean that teams and its team members have the proper enviroment and stimulation to do the best and most they can for as long as possible.

 To do this you’ll have to use all the skills you have—wherever they come from—and learn new ones.
 You’ll have to be super aware of how everyone on your team is doing.
 And you’ll need to be extra aware of how you are doing.